What is an Alternator?

 - For this, you’ll need another participant who will start the car, while you’ll observe readings.

-- Now tell one of your companion to start the car to check alternator real time performance.
+- Now tell one of your companions to start the car to check alternator real time performance.

 - Once the car engine has been started, observe current and voltage level of battery.

 - If it’s in between 14 to 14.8, it will indicate that alternator is in working condition.

 - If it’s above 14.8 that means alternator is overcharging the battery.